 Vpered KoZa!
-Can Navalny mobilise the Coalition of the Fed Up? | STOLYPIN
+Can Navalny mobilise the Coalition of the Fed-Up? | STOLYPIN

 At the same time, the Kremlin seeks to project an aura of unshakeable determination.
 The old men running the shop are essentially products of perestroika in the most damaged sense, who feel that the lesson of the Gorbachev era is that reform under pressure is weakness, and that weakness leads to more pressure and ultimately collapse.

 I am reminded of a conversation I had some years back with a retired silovik who had lived through those days.
-He was smart, cosmopolitan, liberal in his personal views, but when asked what was Gorbachev’s greatest flaw, he had not hesitation in replying: “he was uncomfortable with the use of violence.”
+He was smart, cosmopolitan, liberal in his personal views, but when asked what was Gorbachev’s greatest flaw, he had no hesitation in replying: “he was uncomfortable with the use of violence.”

 His current crop of heirs are determined not to repeat what they feel was his mistake.
 They may not relish the thought of using force against their own people, but they probably will if they feel they must.
 And they want there to be no doubt in Russians’ minds.
 This is all very reminiscent of the kind of lessons Yuri Andropov taught when he headed the old Soviet KGB back in the 1970s: better a gram of deterrent today than a kilo of force tomorrow.